Black Credit Cards

 How do I get approved for a black credit card?

 Black credit cards are designed for higher income earners who are relatively big spenders and make most of their purchases using a credit card.
-To be eligible for a black credit card, you'll typically need an above-average income and a very good to excellent credit score.

-• Target market: Banks aim their black credit card offers at applicants who travel frequently for business or leisure.
+• Target market.
+Banks aim their black credit card offers at applicants who travel frequently for business or leisure.
 These individuals can earn extra rewards points and take advantage of additional complimentary benefits, allowing them to recoup far more than the value of the high annual fee.

 Is a black credit card worth it?